Gulf of Maine Council Annual Awards

-The Gulf of Maine Council on the Marine Environment has over the years recognized efforts by individuals, groups or organizations that seek to protect, enhance and restore the ecosystem of the Gulf of Maine region and safeguard and improve the wellbeing of the communities that depend on its resources.
+The Gulf of Maine Council on the Marine Environment recognizes efforts by individuals, groups or organizations that seek to protect, enhance and restore the ecosystem of the Gulf of Maine region and safeguard and improve the wellbeing of the communities that depend on its resources.
 The Council has established awards to bestow on individuals and organizations for their exemplary work as stewards of the ocean.
 Each year the Council accepts nominations for the awards which include: Visionary awards, the Sustainable Community awards, the Industry award, the Art Longard award, and the Susan Snow-Cotter award.
-A description of each award can be found below.
-Awards are presented at a special ceremony in June of each year.
-Nomination forms will be posted on this page during the annual awards nomination period.

 Gulf of Maine Visionary Awards